opencog/opencog/opencog/learning/miner/README.md

 interrupt further specialization.

-By mere virtue of attempting to proof the target the URE would produced inference trees containing specializations.
+By mere virtue of attempting to proof the target the URE would produced inference trees containing specializations, where the deeper the more specialized.
 This however requires to either check the a priori property in the inference control to make sure specializations that do not have enough support are not being built for no reason while inference trees are being expanded backward.

 ##### Enumerating Specializations with Forward Chaining